-Candidates are expected to demonstrate the ability to generate, develop and evaluate ideas and information so as to apply these skills as they carry out a project task.
+Candidates are expected to demonstrate the ability to gather, analyse and evaluate information and generate ideas.
+They are expected to apply these skills as they carry out a project task.

-• Communication
+Communication

-Candidates are expected to demonstrate the ability to present ideas clearly and coherently to a specific audience in both the written and oral forms.
+Candidates are expected to demonstrate the ability to present ideas clearly, coherently and persuasively to a specific audience in both the written and oral forms.